dfyockey/RomanDigital/README.md

 ## Known Issues

-After updating the app, a widget that had previously been added to the home screen may stop updating.
+After building and updating the app in Android Studio, a widget that had previously been added to the home screen may stop updating.
 It may be 'kickstarted' by simply opening and then closing the widget's settings screen.
-For a bit more info on this, see the first FAQ question below.

 The 'Align to Divider' option does not correctly align the display when a variable width font is used.